aduros/pjs/README.md

 ## Last Expression Handling

 If the last statement in the script is an expression, it will be used to filter or transform the output.
-If the last expression is `true`, the line is printed unmodified.
+If the last expression evaluates to `true`, the line is printed unmodified.
 If the last expression is a value, that value is printed instead.
-If the last expression is false or null, nothing is output.
+If the last expression evaluates to false or null, nothing is output.

 Sometimes output is never desired.
 In those cases either make sure the last expression is false or null, or wrap the expression in curly braces to make it a block statement.